- Who is airing Tour de France?

 Moreover, BulletVPN servers allow torrenting and offer fast speed rates.
 They may not be as many as ExpressVPN, but they cover a lot of ground, with locations in the US, the UK, Canada, France, Spain, Italy, South Africa, and Australia.
 And the company is always expanding into new territories, so expect coverage to grow.

-In terms of privacy and security, BulletVPN offers AES-256 encryption and zero-logs policy.
+In terms of privacy and security, BulletVPN offers AES-256 encryption and a zero-logs policy.
 It also offers a kill switch, which features an optional BulletShield.
 When activated, the latter won’t allow Internet access unless you’re connected to a BulletVPN server.

 BulletVPN subscribers also benefit from a 30-day refund policy, six simultaneous device connections, and a Smart DNS proxy.
 You can install the app on iOS, Android, Windows, and Mac.